ArthurF23/Cryptography/ReadMe.md

 If you were wondering the FF means from file.
 Also, this only works with .txt file so please only use those.

+Please check my projects to see what im currently working on!
+Any feedback or support will be appreciated.

 ###### I plan to add more features and a lot more to this header in the future, thank you again for downloading.